mohari/hazelcast-reference-manual/daux/docs/1600_Hazelcast_Clients/100_Java_Client/200_Getting_Started.md

 The client has two operation modes because of the distributed nature of the data and cluster.

 **Smart Client**: In smart mode, clients connect to each cluster member.
 Since each data partition uses the well known and consistent hashing algorithm, each client can send an operation to the relevant cluster member, which increases the overall throughput and efficiency.
+When the relied cluster member dies, the client will transparently switch to another live member.
 Smart mode is the default mode.

 **Dummy Client**: For some cases, the clients can be required to connect to a single member instead of to each member in the cluster.
 Firewalls, security, or some custom networking issues can be the reason for these cases.